Dan J. Harkey

 A trustee of a family trust who purchases all or 100% of a deed of trust investment, acting on behalf of the trust, signs all the paperwork.

-The trustee of the family trust will become the beneficiary of the deed of trust.
-If the beneficiary of the trust deed also demanded to become the trustee under the deed of trust, would the person sign as an individual, or would the person sign as trustee on behalf of the family trust?
+The Trustee of the family trust will become the beneficiary of the deed of trust.
+If the beneficiary of the trust deed also demanded to become the Trustee under the deed of trust, would the person sign as an individual, or would the person sign as Trustee on behalf of the family trust?

 In a court of law, either of the above parties will claim they did not understand the ramifications.
 To ensure a secure and informed decision-making process, such actions should only be undertaken with the advice of their counsel and paid for by them.